sidney-simmons/simple-postgres/README.md

 Clone the repository and execute the following.
 The application runs on port 8001 and the database runs on port 5432.

 ```
-// Uses the docker-compose.yml file to start the application, database, and flyway migration
+// Builds the code
-./gradlew dockerComposeUp
+./gradlew build

+// Builds and deploys the docker image
+docker-compose up --build

-// You can also run flyway manually via gradle
+// You can also run flyway manually via gradle (although this is run automatically as a docker compose service)
 ./gradlew flywayInfo
 ```